braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/prediction_analytics.md

 ### Prediction quality {#prediction_quality}

 To measure the accuracy of your model, the __Prediction Quality__ metric will show you how effective this particular machine learning model appears to be when tested on historical data.
-Check out this doc to read more about what goes into [Prediction Quality]({{site.baseurl}}/user_guide/predictive_suite/predictive_churn/prediction_analytics/prediction_quality/).
+To learn more about what this involves, check out [Prediction Quality]({{site.baseurl}}/user_guide/predictive_suite/predictive_churn/prediction_analytics/prediction_quality/).

 Here's what we recommend for various ranges of Prediction Quality: